Arnold Schwarzenegger: 2004–2010: Hiatus

-Return to acting
+2011–2019: Return to acting and franchise success

 In January 2011, just weeks after leaving office in California, Schwarzenegger announced that he was reading several new scripts for future films, one of them being the World War II action drama With Wings as Eagles, written by Randall Wallace, based on a true story.

 On March 6, 2011, at the Arnold Seminar of the Arnold Classic, Schwarzenegger revealed that he was being considered for several films, including sequels to The Terminator and remakes of Predator and The Running Man, and that he was "packaging" a comic book character.
 The character was later revealed to be the Governator, star of the comic book and animated series of the same name.
 Schwarzenegger inspired the character and co-developed it with Stan Lee, who would have produced the series.
 Schwarzenegger would have voiced the Governator.

 On May 20, 2011, Schwarzenegger's entertainment counsel announced that all film projects currently in development were being halted: "Schwarzenegger is focusing on personal matters and is not willing to commit to any production schedules or timelines."
 On July 11, 2011, it was announced that Schwarzenegger was considering a comeback film, despite legal problems related to his divorce.
 He starred in The Expendables 2 (2012) as Trench Mauser, and starred in The Last Stand (2013), his first leading role in 10 years, and Escape Plan (2013), his first co-starring role alongside Sylvester Stallone.
 He starred in Sabotage, released in March 2014, and returned as Trench Mauser in The Expendables 3, released in August 2014.
-He starred in the fifth Terminator film Terminator Genisys in 2015, and would reprise his role as Conan the Barbarian in The Legend of Conan, later renamed Conan the Conqueror.
+He starred in the fifth Terminator film Terminator Genisys in 2015.
+He then planned to reprise his role as Conan the Barbarian in The Legend of Conan, later renamed Conan the Conqueror.
 However, in April 2017, producer Chris Morgan stated that Universal had dropped the project, although there was a possibility of a TV show.
 The story of the film was supposed to be set 30 years after the first, with some inspiration from Clint Eastwood's Unforgiven.